jimmoffitt/TwitterDeveloperLabs/README.md

 + Clone this repository.

+#### Python scripts

 + Running the Python scripts:
   + Update the .env file with your Twitter authentication tokens.
   + Pick a script, perpare the command-line arguments.
-This information could include Tweet IDs, User names and IDs, and querying for matching on Tweets of interest.
+This information could include Tweet IDs, User names and IDs, and queries for matching on Tweets of interest.
   + Run the script.

+  + Sampled stream endpoint

+  + Get users endpoint

+  + Get metrics endpoint